 The Dharma Store Tibetan singing bowl set is really attractive and would be a good choice for those who will use the bowl infrequently or use it more for chiming with the mallet than for singing.
 Imperfections around the rim can impede good resonance in the bowl, and it's inconsistently manufactured.

-5. Tibetan Singing Bowl Set by YAK THERAPY
+5. YAK THERAPY Tibetan Singing Bowl Set

-This 4.5 inch singing bowl is made in the traditional manner in a Nepalese singing bowl house.
+This 4.5 inch yak therapy singing bowl is made in the traditional manner in a Nepalese singing bowl house.
 It is made of seven pure metals, including copper, iron, tin, lead, zinc, silver, and gold, using authentic Tibetan techniques.
 The gold finish is hammered by hand.
 The set includes a genuine silk cushion, a wooden and leather mallet, a genuine silk drawstring bag for storage and protection, and comes in a handmade gift box crafted of Lokta paper.

 The frequency of this bowl a perfect C, aligned with your sacral chakra, and it produces long-lasting sounds.